 Yet by nature the bear has a gentle side.
 Despite its massive size its lips are so sensitive the bear can pick wild grapes off the bunch one by one, and raspberries from the prickly bushes.

 The Bear uses tools such as rocks and can flex its paws into scoops for digging in narrow spaces.
 It sorts through pebbles with a claw.
 It has some geometry skills.
-Facial expressions include smile and laugh, a throwback to the bear's dog-like ancestor.
-When not being fierce, the bear is often observed creating its own toys with sticks and rocks.

 Bears can remember a person who has been cruel to them even after many years.
 Bears have been known to stalk hunters who wounded them.
 They remember harm, but also remember kindness.

-In the 2nd century AD, the Greek astronomer Ptolemy named constellations Ursa Major (Great Bear) and Ursa Minor (Little Bear).
+In the 2nd century AD, the Greek astronomer Ptolemy names constellations Ursa Major (Great Bear) and Ursa Minor (Little Bear).
 In myth and lore the Bear connects to the cosmic power of the skies and stars as well as rhythms of the Earth.
 The Bear spirit can represent a child of Mother Earth and the Sky Father.

 Bear is part of the creation myths of many cultures.
 In the folklore of Finland the bear Otso is sacred king of animals and leader of the forest, deeply feared and respected by old tribes of Finland.
-Calling a bear by its true name was believed to summon the bear.
+Calling a bear by its true name is believed to summon the bear.

 In the Pyrenees regions of Spain, Festa de l'ós or Festival of the Bear is held on Candelmas, February 2.
-Men of the town dress up as bears and mock attack the people of the town, especially the women, whose breasts they tried to blacken with soot.
+Men of the town dress up as bears and mock attack the people of the town, especially the women, whose breasts they try to blacken with soot.

 In Andorra, in another valley of the Pyrenees, dedicates certain festivals to the she-bear.
 These include the Ball de l'ossa (she-bear's dance) and Última ossa (the last she-bear).